-For land-use functions, the CA model allocates cells to a land use and attempts to meet the external demand from WRDEEM (industrial uses) and WOW (residential uses).
+For land-use functions, the CA model allocates cells to a land use and attempts to meet the external demand from the Waikato region EFM (industrial uses) and WOW (residential uses).
 In this case the transition potentials are a function of all four factors.